bigboards/bigboards-docs/docs/gettingstarted.rst

     #. if your LAN supports **multicast DNS**, you are able to target your Hex's master node as ``<name>-n1``, where ``<name>`` is your Hex's personal name.

     #. but if your LAN does **NOT** support **multicast DNS**, you will have to figure out what ip address was assigned to your Hex's master node.
-Either ask your infrastructure team, check your home router or temporarily make a wired connection directly with your computer.
+Either ask your infrastructure team, check your home router or temporarily make a wired connection directly between your Hex and your computer.
 In the former case, you can SSH into your Hex and run ``ìfconfig`` to list available networks.

 #.
 If you have connected your Hex **directly to your computer**, you can address your Hex's master node at ``172.20.40.1``